 EXCERPT: “It makes me want to scream, but instead I nearly cry.”
 CNN’s Anderson Cooper reports — Dadaab, Kenya (CNN) – Right now, this may be the most desperate place on Earth.
 “A drought, not seen in 60 years, compounded with near complete lawlessness and utter disregard for human life has made it so.
-“It is hard to imagine, but dust and starvation are […]
+“It is hard to imagine, but dust and starvation are nearly […]

 In its Founding Statement, the European Sunday Alliance argues that, in the interest of synchronicity, Sunday is the appropriate day of rest for all of Europe, and makes no allowance or acknowledgment of what should be done for those whose faith requires them to rest on a day outside of Sunday.
 In fact, it is not hard to see how those who rest on a different day might be an annoyance or hindrance to Sunday rest, and even in the debate may be portrayed as roadblocks, troublemakers, or even anti-religious.
 Businesses who open on Sunday could be fined, and those who conduct their own entrepreneurial endeavors on Sunday could also find themselves operating against the law.